saraparsa13/tapsodia/README.md

 - **Update Post**: Update the content of an existing post.
 - **Delete Post**: Delete a post by its ID.

+## Timeline

+- **View Timeline**: Fetch posts in reverse chronological order (most recent first) with pagination.
+- **Last ID-Based Fetching**: The timeline API supports fetching posts using a `lastId` parameter.
+   - If `lastId` is provided, it fetches the next 10 posts with IDs less than the specified `lastId`.
+   - If `lastId` is not provided, it fetches the 10 most recent posts.

 ## Technologies Used
 - **Spring Boot**: Backend framework for building the application.
 - **JPA/Hibernate**: For database interaction and object-relational mapping.